 Read the book and then watch the movie or watch the film and then read the book.
 Whatever suits your family best.
 Reading books that have been made into movies is a great way to get kids engaged in books.
 Here is a selection of children’s books that have been adapted for the screen.
 Sometimes the book is better than the movie but there have been some great movies resulting out of these books.

-We’ve chosen a selection of family movies including some Australian films as well.
+We’ve chosen a selection of family movies including some Australian films as well including the box office hit The Bad Guys.
 Always check the age recommendations for the book and movie as some content may be unsuitable for younger kids.
 We recommend visiting Common Sense Media or the Australian site Know Before You Go to determine whether a film is suitable for your family.

 Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst

 Alexander knew it was going to be a terrible day when he woke up with gum in this hair.
 And it got worse.
 Classic picture book for kids to read.
 Movie rated PG.

 This classic tale begins with Alice following a curious White Rabbit down a rabbit-hole and falling into Wonderland.
 There she meets some unforgettable characters.
 Choose from the animated Disney film rated G or Tim Burton movie rated PG.

 A heartwarming movie about Anne Shirley, a 12-year-old orphan girl who finds herself in Green Gables in Prince Edward Island.
 She gets up to ridiculous adventures with her imagination.
 A childhood classic, this book is a must-read.
 Movie rated G.

 Artemis Fowl by Eoin Colfer

 Artemis Fowl is a 12-year-old genius and the descendent of a long line of criminal masterminds.
 In this first book of the Artemis Fowl series, he attempts to kidnap a fairy and hold her ransom to rebuild his family’s fortune.
 Movie rated PG.